TrademarkTrademark

 }

-Now that we have our mappings and the generated Terraform it becomes a simple task to import those into Terraform state, this is done via the import block which is exceptionally powerful as it gives tracking and audibility to importing resources now.
-This is where the mapping file was used to generate all the relevant attributes for these blocks to work.
+Now that we have our mappings and the generated Terraform, importing those into Terraform state is easy.
+You do it with the import block, which is great because it gives you tracking and auditability when you import resources.
+This is where the mapping file was used to generate all the attributes these blocks need to work.

 import {